livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 ### 5.3 OperationContext construction requirements

-The interface layer MUST construct an `OperationContext` only after Auth Manager success, matching the lifecycle defined in `01-protocol/00-protocol-overview.md`.
+The interface layer MUST construct an [OperationContext](../services-and-apps/05-operation-context.md) only after Auth Manager success, matching the lifecycle defined in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).

 Requirements:

 * `requester_identity_id` set exactly as produced by Auth Manager.
 * `app_id` supplied from trusted routing logic.
-* `is_remote` set to false, reflecting the local submission posture in `01-protocol/00-protocol-overview.md`.
+* `is_remote` set to false, reflecting the local submission posture in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).
 * `trace_id` generated by the interface layer.
 * Remote-only fields unset.
 * Context treated as immutable after construction.

-Requests lacking sufficient metadata to build a valid `OperationContext` are rejected so that downstream validation may apply the ordering defined in `01-protocol/06-access-control-model.md`.
+Requests lacking sufficient metadata to build a valid [OperationContext](../services-and-apps/05-operation-context.md) are rejected so that downstream validation may apply the ordering defined in [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).

 ## 6. Session token model

 ### 6.1 Authority and ownership

-* Frontend database is the sole session authority for local requests referenced in `01-protocol/00-protocol-overview.md`.
+* Frontend database is the sole session authority for local requests referenced in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).
 * Each token maps to exactly one session record.
 * Each session maps to exactly one frontend user.
 * Each frontend user maps to exactly one backend identity.